When she isn't in the kitchen or listening to music, Kaili loves to be in the garden with all the living things that call it home.

 This is where copper really shines!
 Sorry, I simply could not resist that pun.

 These unwanted visitors can wreak havoc in your garden, eating holes in leaves, munching on stems and bulbs, often killing the plants in the process.
-Both slugs and snails tend to be more plentiful in wet areas or generally in years with more rainfall.
+Both slugs and snails tend to be more plentiful in wet areas or in years with more rainfall.
 Go outside on a summer night when the dew point is high, and shine a flashlight on your lawn...you are sure to see some of these wormy creatures heading for your garden.

 But you have a secret weapon: Slugs and snails hate copper.
 Both of these slimy invertebrates have blue blood because it contains copper instead of iron.
-Though the absolute reason they are repelled by copper is not completely understood, it is thought that the snail's slime contains metal ions.
+Though the reason they are repelled by copper is not completely understood, it is thought that the snail's slime contains metal ions.
 When slugs and snails come into contact with copper, its conductive properties give them a little shock because of their slime.

 Copper strips can be purchased for use in the garden to be used as slug barriers.
 The strip has to be wide enough so that the slug cannot simply “hop” over it to avoid being shocked, and strips are most effective when used at the base of planters, pots and tree trunks.

 Copper mesh works really well in the garden too, and for most uses, its flexibility makes it easier to work with than strips.
 You can get 50 feet of the stuff relatively inexpensively.
-I have successfully repelled slugs with around planters and in raised beds.
-It can be cut to any desired length and used as a “fence” to keep pests out. copper mesh
+I have successfully repelled slugs with copper mesh around planters and in raised beds.
+It can be cut to any desired length and used as a “fence” to keep pests out.

 Copper rings, copper slug collars – for the base of the plant, not the slug – and copper planter and pot feet are also commonly available.